PandaNomNoms/CSE_332_Lab_3/Lab3/Lab3/ReadMe.txt

 Test Cases:
-	When all the pieces are used and the game is not done, a stalemate statment is given When a random number is put in for piece, the program says it is not available When the coordinate is not valid, the program says input not valid When the user try to put another pice to an already occupied slot, the program says input not valid
+	When all the pieces are used and the game is not done, a stalemate statment is given When a random number is put in for piece, the program says the input is not valid When the user tries to use a pieces that is already used, the program says piece already used When the coordinate is not valid, the program says input not valid When the user try to put another pice to an already occupied slot, the program says the coordinate is not available